Association for University

 • Presentations are to be given in-person at the conference.
 All accepted presenters must register and attend in-person.

-Submissions due March 31, 2026.
+The first call has closed.
+Submissions remain open as space allows.
 Use our online submission form: https://forms.gle/p2nTf5rwkffLYnLo6

 Questions?
 Contact 2026 Conference Program Chair Rod Motamedi (RMOTAMEDI@donahue.umass.edu).